IPS-Eye-White

 Not only is there a complete lack of archaeological or literary evidence that supports this claim but it doesn't even make any sense.

-Consider - Jerusalem was not a very large city, at least not by modern standards.
-The book AD 33: The Year that Changed the World by Colin Duriez points out that, the number must have dramatically increased during the feasts, in all likelihood Jerusalem's population was usually between 60 and 120,000.
+Consider - Jerusalem was not a very large city - at least not by modern standards.
+The book AD 33: The Year that Changed the World by Colin Duriez points out that although the number must have dramatically increased during the feasts, in all likelihood Jerusalem's population was usually between 60 and 120,000.
 Life was much simpler in the first century - people did not have as many possessions as we do and certainly did not produce anywhere near as much garbage - i.e. no paper, no plastics, no food cartons, disposable diapers etc. And how many animal carcasses could there have been?
 For that matter how many criminals could there have been?

 So where did the story originate?